AlaSQL/alasql/README.md

 ### Known Bugs

+1. Semicolon with multiple statements
-1. There are many of them.
+2. There are many of them.

 ### Future Plans